soevielofficial/python-experiment/README.md

 # Software Used

-Recommended using [Visual Studio 2022](https://visualstudio.microsoft.com/) or latest
+Recommended using [Jet Brains](https://www.jetbrains.com/) or latest

 # Free E-Book